Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Results

 \subsection{State Autoregression Parameters ($\alpha$)}

 We found that $\alpha_{11}$, the autoregressive parameter associated with missing data, had greater bias than $\alpha_{22}$, the autoregressive parameter associated with complete data, though in Figures 4 and 5 we only include $\alpha_{11}$.
 These figures show the bias of the $\alpha_{11}$ parameter estimates with respect to $\lambda^2$ and missingness mechanisms, for $\gamma$ = 0 and $\gamma$ = .3 respectively.
 For all graphs, the trend in $\gamma$ was linear (i.e., the relationship between $\gamma$ = 0 and $\gamma$ = .3 is merely a more extreme version of the relationships between $\gamma$ = 0 and $\gamma$ = .15, and $\gamma$ = .15 and $\gamma$ = .3), so, for all of the graphs, we only consider the $\gamma$ = 0 and $\gamma$ = .3 conditions.
 In Figure 4, we see that there is no effect of $\lambda^{2}$, but bias increases as the true value of the autoregressive effect increases.
 There is greater bias when increasing the amount of missingness.
-The Kalman filter is the most successful method for recovering the autoregressive effects, while the multiple imputation methods struggle.
+The Kalman filter is the most successful method for recovering the autoregressive effects for all conditions except when there is MNAR or ATMAR missingness with a weak autoregressive effect, while the multiple imputation methods struggle.
 Notice that the MCAR graph is similar to the TMAR graph and the MAR graph in that they have less bias and variability than the ATMAR graph which is similar to the the MNAR graph in that they have greater bias and variability.
 In Figure 5, for the conditions that struggle to recover $\alpha$ (i.e., EM-regression with high autoregressive effects), there is an effect of $\gamma$, otherwise there is not; however, as the strength of the true autoregressive effect increases, the bias increases.
 With an increase in percent of missingness comes an increase in bias.
-Again, the Kalman filter succeeds, where the multiple imputation methods fail, and the ATMAR/MNAR data shows greater bias and variability.
+Again, the Kalman filter succeeds (except in the same condition as above), where the multiple imputation methods fail, and the ATMAR/MNAR data shows greater bias and variability.
 We do not see an effect of $\gamma$.